 Let’s take a look at three common conditions that are caused, at least in part, due to technology use.

-- Text neck.
-Think about your posture and your body movements when you’re texting on your smartphone.
-It’s just about the complete opposite from what we’d call “good posture.”
+Think about your posture and body movements when texting on your smartphone.
+It’s the opposite of what we’d call “good posture.”

-- Smartphone thumb.
-You’re probably super familiar with the typical way you hold your smartphone in your hand.
-Using the same gripping motion to text or hold your phone repeatedly can lead to painful thumb issues.
+You’re probably familiar with how you hold your smartphone in your hand.
+Using the same gripping motion to text or have your phone repeatedly can lead to painful thumb issues.

 Smartphone thumb is actually tendinitis of the thumb, which historically was really only seen in factory workers.
 Today, it’s much more common.